 Walking your cat without a leash

-A leash may not seem like the best option.
+If your cat wants to go outside, there are several reasons why a leash may not seem like the best option.
 There could be safely concerns in your outdoor environment, such as traffic or lots of dogs.
 Or your cat might want to feel more protected but still be able to travel around your neighborhood to see the sights and smell the smells and visit with friends.
 A cat stroller or a backpack carrier are great choices for how to take your cat outside in a more protected manner.

 Using a cat stroller